JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods-libraries.md

 To add dependencies between a Kotlin project and a Pod library, [complete the initial configuration](native-cocoapods.md#set-up-an-environment-to-work-with-cocoapods).
 You can then add dependencies on different types of Pod libraries.

-When you add a new dependency and re-import the project in IntelliJ IDEA, the new dependency will be added automatically.
+When you add a new dependency and re-import the project in your IDE, the new dependency will be added automatically.
 No additional steps are required.

 To use your Kotlin project with Xcode, you should [make changes in your project Podfile](native-cocoapods.md#update-podfile-for-xcode).